DaTebe/destroyclaims/docs/destroy-claim.md

 It is up to the DCA to decide how and by whom to obtain consent.
 The only requirement is that a human actor gives consent.
 The consent is always given for the whole Destroy Claim.
-If `manualMode` is not set, the default value is `false`.
+If `optInMode` is not set, the default value is `false`.
-If the `manualMode` is `false`, the Destroy Claim is to be executed in automated mode.
+If the `optInMode` is `false`, the Destroy Claim is to be executed in automated mode.
-If `manualMode` is set to `true`, the DCA has to ask a human actor for consent.
+If `optInMode` is set to `true`, the DCA has to ask a human actor for consent.
 If the DCA does not support the selected mode, it has to reject the Destroy Claim.

 >💡 A DCA MAY always ask users for consent even in automated mode.